History of the Church of Jesus Christ of Latter-day Saints: Mormon Reformation

-I know that there are transgressors, who, if they knew themselves and the only condition upon which they can obtain forgiveness, would beg of their brethren to shed their blood, that the smoke might ascend to God as an offering to appease the wrath that is kindled against them, and that the law might have its course.
-Journal of Discourses 4:43.

-This belief became part of the public image of the church at the time and was pilloried in Eastern newspapers along with the practice of polygamy.
-The concept was frequently criticized by many Mormons and eventually repudiated as official church doctrine by the LDS Church in 1978.
-However, modern critics of the church and popular writers often attribute a formal doctrine of blood atonement to the Church.
+This belief became ingrained in the church's public image during that period and drew widespread ridicule in Eastern newspapers, particularly in connection with the practice of polygamy.
+The notion faced consistent criticism from numerous Mormons and was ultimately disavowed as an official doctrine by the LDS Church in 1978.
+Nevertheless, in contemporary times, critics of the church and some popular writers continue to associate a formal doctrine of blood atonement with the Church.

-Throughout the winter special meetings were held and Mormons urged to adhere to the commandments of God and the practices and precepts of the church.
+Throughout the winter, special meetings were held and Mormons were urged to adhere to the commandments of God and the practices and precepts of the church.
 Preaching placed emphasis on the practice of plural marriage, adherence to the Word of Wisdom, attendance at church meetings, and personal prayer.
-On December 30, 1856, the entire all-Mormon territorial legislature was rebaptized for the remission of their sins, and confirmed under the hands of the Twelve Apostles.
-As time went on, however, the sermons became excessive and intolerant, and some verged on the hysterical.
+On December 30, 1856, the entire all-Mormon territorial legislature was re-baptized for the remission of their sins, and confirmed under the hands of the Twelve Apostles.
+As time went on, however, the sermons became intolerant and hysterical.

 Utah War and Mountain Meadows massacre

-In 1857–1858, the church was involved in an armed conflict with the U.S. government, entitled the Utah War.
+In 1857–1858, the church was involved in an armed conflict with the U.S. government, now known as the Utah War.
 The settlers and the United States government battled for hegemony over the culture and government of the territory.
 Tensions over the Utah War, the murder of Mormon apostle Parley P. Pratt in Arkansas, and threats of violence from the Baker-Fancher wagon train (and possibly other factors), resulted in rogue Mormon settlers in southern Utah massacring a wagon train from Arkansas, known as Mountain Meadows massacre.
 The result of the Utah War was the succeeding of the governorship of the Utah territory from Brigham Young to Alfred Cumming, an outsider appointed by President James Buchanan.